 - • Federal Registrations (United States Patent and Trademark Office)

 - • Intent-To-Use Applications

 - • Office Actions and Replies

 We also practice extensively in the areas of patent, copyright and entertainment law.
-If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation, or click here to learn more about what we do.
+If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation for select matters, or click here to learn more about what we do.